tracchis/scractchpay_ademola/README.md

 I split the package structure into three components majorly (cmd, pkg & internal)

+For the search, I didn't do an exact match when matching on the `name` and `state` parameters. e.g searching by `name = "Ger"` which match clinics with names like `Germany Health, health German`.
+I decided to keep it this way to allow some suggestive searches.

+Additionally, the `from` and `to` parameters do a boundary check that clinics which meet the search criteria `times >= from` and `times <= to` are returned from the search API.

 #### Concurrency Approach

 I used Goroutines and WaitGroup to fetch data from the two endpoints concurrently.
 If we do have additional endpoints